OHFA’s Housing Choice Voucher waiting list is now closed to new applicants

 OHFA offers a preference to individuals and families who are homeless.
 This includes those who have been displaced by a major disaster as declared by the President of the United States.

-Victims of domestic violence, dating violence or stalking displaced as a result of fleeing violence in the home will be included in the homeless definition if the following conditions under certain conditions.
+Victims of domestic violence, dating violence or stalking displaced as a result of fleeing violence in the home will be included in the homeless definition.

 OHFA offers a local preference for a person with disabilities.
 This means if you or a family member meets one of the definitions, you may be eligible and will be placed on the waiting list ahead of applicants who are not disabled.